kueblc/LDT/README.md

  + `.add( element )` Adds SelectHelper methods to `element`.
  + `element.insertAtCursor( string )` Inserts `string` into the `element` before the current cursor position.

+##Contributing
+You can help by testing browser compatibility, submitting bug reports and fixes, and providing any sort of feedback.
+Thank you for supporting open source software!

 ##License
 LDT is open sourced under GPL v3 and MIT.
 Full text for both licenses should be available in this directory.